 These options are lowest sugar and work particularly well with muffins and cookies.

 - Use 1/3 to 1/2 teaspoon of undiluted stevia or monk fruit powder or 1 teaspoon of a liquid extract for each cup of sugar

-- Remember you need to add a bulking agent!
+- Remember you need to add a bulking agent or they will be very dense!
 For each 1 cup of sugar substituted, use 1/3 cup of a bulking agent like banana, date paste, vegan mayo, apple sauce, unsweetened yogurt alternative or aquafaba.